meznaric/complore/README.md

     - Checks (so you can get warnings/errors when certain conditions are met)
     - Ignore (can be multiple)
     - Report output (json, html, or compact)

-## Project technical choices:

-- Use tailwind in report
-- Produce report.html that is only vanilla javascript with no dependencies except for tailwind from CDN
-- Avoid transpilation or heavy frameworks
-- Paths should all support globbing
-- Respect gitignore

-## ToDo

-- Call it complore (COMPlexity expLORE)
-- Make the project described above, modularized and easy to extend
-- Make it as easy as possible to contribute
-- Think of the best language that will be easy to install (eg. ‘brew install complore’) for end user, set up for CI, for collaboration, readily available for collaborators… minimum dependencies
-- have github actions that ensure things work and deploy to the right channels, but quite minimum
-- Prepare it for open source on github
-- Make project of multiple files and do one by one with relevant memories of the previous file